mit-dci/opencx/dextechsurvey.md

 As expected, the only discussion worthwhile here is for those who would like to discuss strategies for doing advanced types of decentralized exchange for ERC20 tokens.
 The stuff about automated market makers is cool, but the rest really isn't relevant.

 ## Binance Chain
+Binance chain is basically bitshares with a different consensus algorithm.
+They use tons of tendermint software.
+Orders are on chain, matching is part of validation.
+There are one second block times.

 ## Altcoin.io